A Class of Spatially Correlated Self-Exciting Models: Burglaries in Chicago

 To model the baseline tension at location $\boldsymbol{s_i}$ using available data from the US Census bureau, letting $\boldsymbol{\alpha}=(\alpha_{s_1},\cdots,\alpha_{s_{n}})^T$, we set

 As we are using a spatial structure based on Census block groups we must account for the fact that each location has a different number of spatial neighbors.
-To adjust for this we use the weighted CAR model of \cite{besag1991bayesian} for $\boldsymbol{U}$.
-This spatial process assumes that the latent conditional variance for each location in the CAR model is $\frac{\sigma^2_{sp}}{|N(s_i)|}$.
-This process has a joint density given in \eqref{eq:WCAR} letting $\boldsymbol{N}$ be a diagonal matrix with entry $(1,1)$ equal to the number of neighbors of location $s_1$.
-Recalling that $\boldsymbol{C}$ is the matrix that has entries $\zeta$ in position $(1,2)$ if $s_1$ and $s_2$ are geographically adjacent, the parameter space of $\zeta$ under this formulation is $\zeta \in (-1,1)$.
-The $\boldsymbol{U}$ term, then, captures the location specific variability common at all times.
+To adjust for this we use the weighted CAR model of \cite{besag1991bayesian} for $\boldsymbol{Y}$.
+This spatial process assumes that the latent conditional variance for each location in the CAR model is $\frac{\sigma^2}{|N(s_i)|}$.
+This process has a joint density given in the fourth line of \eqref{eq:SCSECHI} letting $\mathbf{N}$ be a diagonal matrix with entry $(1,1)$ equal to the number of neighbors of location $s_1$.
+Recalling that $\mathbf{C}$ is the matrix that has entries 1 in position $(1,2)$ if $s_1$ and $s_2$ are geographically adjacent, the parameter space of $\zeta$ under this formulation is $\zeta \in (-1,1)$.
 To account for the fact that along much of the parameter space of $\zeta$ the model is nearly unidentifiable we fix $\zeta$ near the edge of the parameter space ($\zeta=0.999$) (see \cite{wall2004close} for more issues on identifiability of the spatial parameter in a CAR model).

 To complete the Bayesian inference we further need to place priors on all parameters in the model, except for $\zeta$ which we have fixed as above.
-In order to minimize the impact of the prior selection on the posterior densities we select diffuse proper priors for $\beta_0,\beta_1,\beta_2,\eta,\kappa,\sigma_{sp}$ and $\sigma^2$ and conducted sensitivity analysis to determine that the choice of prior had minimal impact on the results.
+In order to minimize the impact of the prior selection on the posterior densities we select diffuse proper priors for $\beta_0,\beta_1,\beta_2,\eta,\kappa,\sigma^2$ and $\sigma_{\epsilon}^2$ and conducted sensitivity analysis to determine that the choice of prior had minimal impact on the results.
+Diffuse proper priors are vague priors that seek to limit the impact of prior selection on the posterior.
+However, unlike improper priors, they are given valid distributions ensuring the posterior distribution remains valid.
+More discussion on the choice of priors is given in Section~\ref{sec:FitCompare}.